What is it? Who has it? How will Polkaswap make it “boundless”?

 A highly liquid asset is one that can be easily sold (liquidated) at its fair market value, whereas an illiquid asset is one that can’t be sold without significant effort, a loss of value, or both.
 Similarly, a highly liquid market for a particular asset is one with lots of (fair) buy and sell orders circulating.

 Equities listed on major exchanges, for instance, are often highly liquid: they can be sold quickly, and the difference between the bid and ask prices will be small.
-Rare artwork, on the other hand, is illiquid: finding a buyer willing to bid near your ask price will take effort.
+A rare artwork, on the other hand, is illiquid: finding a buyer willing to bid near your ask price will take effort.
 Of course, an auction house will be a more liquid market for a Van Gogh than a street corner.
-In the fiat world, cash mediates the flow of value between assets: you can easily sell one painting to buy another, whereas swapping would often be tricky.
+In the fiat world, cash mediates the flow of value between assets: you can easily sell one painting to buy another, whereas swapping them would often be tricky.
 This is the medium of exchange property of money.

 Liquidity on centralized crypto exchanges (CEXs)

 What about the crypto world?
 The basic rule is the same: the liquidity of a given token is a function of the number of buy and sell orders on the books.
 As tokens are swapped as well as sold, we talk about the liquidity of trading pairs as well as individual tokens.
 Centralized exchanges (CEX), which maintain custody of their users’ tokens, record buy and sell orders in a digital order book and match the former to the latter.
 Like a brokerage, a CEX will generally charge a fee on each match.
-They often use fee scales to attract “market makers,” or large-volume traders who provide liquidity by putting orders in their books.
+They often use fee scales to attract large-volume traders (known as market makers) who provide liquidity by putting orders in their books.
 Network effects also come into play here: an exchange with high liquidity will offer narrower bid-ask spreads, attracting more volume and further upping liquidity.

 Liquidity on decentralized exchanges (DEXs)